The Best Foods to Ease Menopause Symptoms

 “Menopause causes you to lose estrogen, which leads to symptoms like hot flashes and puts you at risk for other medical conditions like osteoporosis,” explains Dr. Graul.

 Osteoporosis is a bone disorder that leads to more than 2 million fractures in the United States each year.
-There are usually no outward signs, although loss of height or stooped posture can happen in some cases.
-That means many women don’t know they have osteoporosis until they experience a fracture.
+Though some people experience a decrease in height or stooped posture, there are usually no outward signs of the disease, which means many people don’t know they have osteoporosis until they experience a fracture.

-Women who have gone through menopause should get 1200 milligrams (mg) of calcium daily.
-You can get your full calcium requirement from foods like:
+People who have gone through menopause should get 1,200 milligrams (mg) of calcium daily.
+You can get a good dose of calcium by eating these foods:

-• Fortified juices and cereals: 100 mg per cup of Cheerios
+• Fortified juices and cereals (such as Cheerios): 100 mg per cup

-Getting enough calcium may also help control your blood pressure, lower your cholesterol, and prevent tooth loss for older adults.
+As a bonus, getting enough calcium may help control your blood pressure, lower your cholesterol levels, and prevent tooth loss in older adults.

 A warning about calcium supplements

-Women who don't get enough calcium from food alone might need a supplement.
-But, often, the body can’t absorb the supplement preparations found in drug stores.
-“I think a lot of women are making very expensive urine," says Dr. Graul.
-"Their body isn’t actually getting the benefit that they think it is."
+People who don't get enough calcium from food alone might need a supplement.
+But sometimes the body can’t readily absorb the preparations found in drugstores.

-Another word of advice: Get your vitamin D levels checked during your annual physical.
-“Ask your doctor to check your blood level because we find most women have surprisingly low numbers,” says Dr. Graul.
+It’s always a good idea to get your vitamin D levels assessed during your annual physical.
+“Ask your provider to check your blood level because we find most women have surprisingly low numbers,” says Graul.
+The NAMS advises that postmenopausal women should have blood levels of vitamin D of at least 20 ng/mL.

-Experts agree that the safest and most effective way to replace estrogen is with hormone replacement therapy.
-That said, some research suggests that plant-based estrogens may offer relief for menopause symptoms such as hot flashes and night sweats.
+Many of the most uncomfortable menopause symptoms are the result of declining levels of estrogen, as your ovaries stop producing the hormone.
+Experts agree that the safest and most effective way to replace estrogen is with hormone replacement therapy, also known as menopausal hormone therapy.
+But some research suggests that plant-based estrogens may offer relief for symptoms such as hot flashes and vaginal dryness.
+More research is needed to confirm these benefits.

 • Flaxseed